Holi0317/homeserver-compose/gitea/README.md

 This document will guide how to set up Gitea service.

+# Configuration - Firewall

+The following ports need to be exposed:

+ - `17022/tcp`: SSH for read-write of repository

+Note that this module depends on [traefik] for outbound HTTP access.

+[traefik]: (../traefik/README.md)

 # Configuration - Environment config

 Ensure `GITEA_DB_PASS` is populated in `.envrc`